loseyco/resume/resumes/ULSolutions_FireAlarmEngineer/charles_hamby_message.md

 Been a while!
 I've been up in the area a lot lately - Round Lake Beach, think it's about 30 minutes from Siemens.

 I'm looking for work up there and potentially moving to the area, so I thought of you.
-Since you trained me at Getz Fire, I went on to work at Varian/Siemens on the proton accelerator in Peoria, IL - built it from the beginning to treating the first patient.
+After you trained me at Getz Fire, I went on to work at Varian/Siemens on the proton accelerator in Peoria, IL - built it from the beginning to treating the first patient.
 I'm currently doing trackside engineering for Honda in IndyCar, but I'm looking for something a bit more grounded where I can "grow up" a little, as they say.

 I've attached my resume and updated my website to show what I've been doing: https://pjlosey.com